jmuehlig/perf-cpp/docs/build.md

 * Add `path/to/your/libs/perf-cpp/src/perf-cpp-external/include` to your `include_directories()`
 * Add `perf-cpp` to your linked libraries

+## Build Examples
+By default `make` will build the library, but not the examples.
+Use

+    make examples

+to build the examples in the `examples/bin` directory.

 ---

 ## Notes for older Linux Kernels